message/iata/BE.md

 - students;
 - military personnel traveling on duty;
 - passengers entering Belgium to travel by land to a third country.
 They must prove that they can enter the destination country;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before departure.
+Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty);
-Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna and Pfizer-BioNTech (Comirnaty);
+- unvaccinated passengers younger than 18 years if accompanied by a parent with a COVID-19 vaccination certificate showing that the parent was fully vaccinated at least two weeks before departure.
+Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty);
 - more exemptions can be found at <a href="https://www.info-coronavirus.be/en/travels/">https://www.info-coronavirus.be/en/travels/</a>
 2. Passengers are not allowed to transit if arriving from a non-Schengen Member State to a Schengen Member State.
 - This does not apply to: